bg7/bg7.github.com/source/docs/index.markdown

 #### using bg7 ####

-as of know, most documentation is at the bg7 project wiki at github:
+as of now, most documentation is at the bg7 project wiki at github:

 * [bg7 wiki](http://github.com/bg7/bg7/wiki)